TamataOcean/OceanIsOpen/systools/README.md

 ### Config.json
 Define your
-* mqtt config ( in this case mosquitto )
+* serial port for GPS
+* serial port for Teensy
 * postgres access
-* serialport for GPS ( modele should be : "standard" / "emLead" / "drotek" )
+* GPS modele ( modele should be : "standard" / "emLead" / "drotek" )

 ### save_data.js